Quake ‘revitalized edition’ is imminent as game appears on ESRB rating site

 “Quake is back, in this special stream John Linneman from Digital Foundry talks to Jerk Gustafsson of MachineGames about the title’s iconic legacy and what it meant to both of them.
 The pair will also discuss the additional content MachineGames have contributed to this revitalized edition.”

 Now, it looks like that revitalized edition is due out imminently and could even shadowdrop today as part of the Quakecon proceedings.
 Nvidia released Quake II RTX in 2019 that added real-time ray-traced lighting to that game.
-Now, id Software is new giving a new coat of paint to the original.
+Now, id Software is giving a new coat of paint to the original.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: